dereksonderegger/570_II/docs/01_Data_Summary.md

 ## Variable Types

 We will always want to be aware of the variable types in which we are working.
-We will distinquish variables into two principal categories: numerical and categorical.
+We will distinguish variables into two principal categories: numerical and categorical.

 ### Categorical